X-Ray Tube Daily Seasoning (Warming)

 Performing radiography without warming up the x-ray tube unit may cause an electrical discharge.

-As an X-Ray Tube manufacture we load many different inserts used at different exposure levels.
+As an X-Ray Tube manufacturer we load many different inserts used at different exposure levels.
 From low powered small units to high powered larger units.
 They all respond differently and it is up to the operator to find the best method for best performance and longest operating life.

 80KV @ 60Ma – 1 second exposure time – 15 second wait between exposures – 6 exposures total